bivav/code-cognitio/README.md

 ├── docs/            # Documentation
 ├── data/            # Data files
 ├── examples/        # Example code for testing
+├── pyproject.toml   # Project dependencies and configuration
 └── Makefile         # Build and test automation
 ```

 The project is organized into several key directories:

-- `src/`: Contains the core Python code for the semantic search engine
+- `src/`: Contains the core Python source code for the semantic search engine
 - `tests/`: Contains unit and integration tests
 - `docs/`: Contains project documentation
 - `data/`: Contains data files used by the project